 Within the Business Choreography View, the Business Transaction View contains and documents the requirements of Business Transaction Use Cases, and their participating Authorized Roles.
 The dynamics of a Business Transaction Use Case are described by a Business Transaction.
 A business transaction defines a simple choreography of exchanging business information between two authorized roles and an optional response.
 A business transaction identifies the business actions of each partner responsible for sending and receiving the business information.
 These actions correspond to the requirements of any solution that must be implemented on each business partner's side in service oriented collaboration architecture.
-Within the Business Collaboration Use Cases and their participating Authorized Roles.
-The dynamics of a Business Collaboration Use Case are described by a Business Collaboration Protocol.
-A Business Collaboration Protocol choreographs the flow among business transactions, and/or nested Business Collaboration Protocols.
+Within the Business Choreography View, the Business Collaboration View contains and documents the requirements of Business Collaboration Use Cases and their participating Authorized Roles.
+The dynamics of a Business Collaboration Protocol choreographs the flow among business transactions, and/or nested Business Collaboration Protocols.
 This flow depends on the states of business entities.